Rudxain/ideas/audio/README.md

 ## Edits

-Sonic Unleashed - Cool Edge (Day), but with lag.
+- Sonic Unleashed - Cool Edge (Day), but with lag.
 This would be a good joke for a SiIvagunner rip
+- Cee Lo Green - Fuck You, but each slur is randomly replaced by the censored version ("Forget You")

 ## Remixes